/ Field notes / AI Automation

 Three patterns mean the engagement is going to leak no matter which side you pick.
 Same three for agency or in-house.

-If you can name the workflow, name the owner, name the deadline, and name the success metric in one sentence each — hire the agency.
-You will save three months of ramp.
+If you can name the workflow, name the owner, name the outcome, and name the success metric in one sentence each, hire the agency.
+You will save a stretch of ramp.

-If you can do all of that AND you are betting on AI as a long-term internal capability inside the product — hire both.
-Agency for sprint one, internal hire shadowing from week three, full handoff by week twelve.
+If you can do all of that AND you are betting on AI as a long-term internal capability inside the product, hire both.
+Agency for the first sprint, internal hire shadowing the handoff, full handoff once the cadence is documented.

-If you cannot name those four things — do not hire anyone yet.
-Spend a week scoping.
+If you cannot name those four things, do not hire anyone yet.
+Scope it first.
 The scoping is the work.

 How BusinessDawg runs AI automation engagements

 We open every engagement by asking the four questions above.
 If you can answer them, we scope a system.
-If you cannot, we tell you that scoping is the next step — not buying the engagement.
-Either way, the call is 15 minutes and we do not pitch with decks.
+If you cannot, we tell you that scoping is the next step, not buying the engagement.
+Either way, the call is 30 minutes and we do not pitch with decks.

 If you are trying to figure out whether AI automation belongs in your studio yet, book the call.
 We will frame it honestly, or tell you why nobody can.